okta/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 ### 1. Setting up your Application

-You set up your OAuth 2.0 application inside the Okta Developer Console:
+You set up your OpenID Connect application inside the Okta Developer Console:

 1. From the Applications page, choose **Add Application**.
 2. On the Create New Application page, select **Native**.